liferay/liferay-docs/discover/analytics-cloud/articles/02-touchpoints.markdown

 # Understanding Page Analytics

-How are your website Pages performing?
+How are your Site Pages performing?
 Do you know if visitors are abandoning your site when they hit a certain Page, or if one Page is constantly getting views, engaging users, and drawing visitors back to your site?